National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 Not everyone wanted Boh back, though.
 “It is bullshit,” wrote Brandon Weigel in the City Paper at the time.
 “Sorry, Mr. Boh, but you lost the right to call Baltimore your home when you stopped brewing your beer here,” before adding the ultimate insult, by referencing another once-hometown favorite that notoriously snuck out of town in the middle of the night: “Y’all are the Baltimore Colts of local beers.”

-Then, on a balmy afternoon this past July—after eight years away—National Bohemian was once again being imbibed by Orioles fans, some wearing Cheetos-colored, Mr. Boh-covered, Hawaiian T-shirts.
+But then, on a balmy afternoon this past July, National Bohemian was once again being imbibed by Orioles fans, some wearing Cheetos-colored, Mr. Boh-covered, Hawaiian T-shirts.
 “Nat-ty Bohhh!” sang out one beer vendor to the sing-song-y rhythm of “Let’s go, O's!,” as he slung 16-ounce cans up and down the stands.
-They were guzzled between runs, raised into the air during homers, then left crushed under seats like peanut shells after we narrowly beat the Yankees, thanks to a two-run double by Cedric Mullins.
-The ballpark and beer brand had sorted out their differences.
-(Let’s just forget that, on Opening Day, we saw the new owners giving a toast with Coors Light.)
+For the first season in eight years, they were guzzled between runs, raised into the air during homers, then left crushed under seats like peanut shells after we narrowly beat the Yankees, thanks to a two-run double by Cedric Mullins.
+For now, the ballpark and beer brand had sorted out their differences.
+(Let’s just forget that we saw the new owners giving a toast with Coors Light on Opening Day.)

-Beef aside, there remains one undeniable fact of Baltimore sports history: We wouldn’t even have a baseball team if it weren’t for Natty Boh.
-In 1953, the St. Louis Browns were considering a move here when owners of the nearby Washington Senators put up a stink over another Major League roster being just up I-95.
+Beef aside, there remains one undeniable fact of local sports history: We wouldn’t even have a baseball team if it weren’t for Natty Boh.
+In 1953, the St. Louis Browns were considering a move to Baltimore when owners of the nearby Washington Senators put up a stink over another Major League roster being just up I-95.
 In swooped Jerold Hoffberger, offering to have his brewery sponsor the D.C. team.

-That year, Hoffberger became partial owner of the Orioles, eventually taking over as chairman.
-Under his tenure, the O's went on to win five American League pennants and two World Series.
-And, along the way, he populated the front office with, you guessed it, brewery execs, like National’s head of advertising, former sportswriter Frank Cashen, who, as the team’s vice president, helped assemble its dream lineups— Brooks Robinson, Boog Powell, Jim Palmer, among others.
+That same year, Hoffberger became partial owner of the Orioles, and eventually took over as chairman.
+Under his leadership, the O's would go on to win five American League pennants and two World Series.
+And, along the way, he would populate the front office with, you guessed it, brewery execs, like National’s head of advertising, former sportswriter Frank Cashen, who, as the team’s vice president, helped assemble its dream lineups— Brooks Robinson, Boog Powell, Jim Palmer, among others.

 More than just a figurehead, Hoffberger was a civic leader, donating millions to local institutions.
-He was also an everyman, who knew his employees by name, and fostered goodwill wherever he went.
+He was also a bit of an everyman, who knew his employees by name, and fostered goodwill wherever he went.

 “The first words out of his mouth were: ‘How are you?
 How’s your family?
-Is there anything I can do for you?’” remembered late slugger Frank Robinson during his induction into the Hall of Fame.
+Is there anything I can do for you?’” remembered late slugger Frank Robinson during his induction into the Hall of Fame, an honor that Hoffberger eventually received himself.

 Cans, drafts, and caps at Mt.
 Royal Tavern, Nacho Mama’s, and Max’s; Boh Tower; and National Premium at Wells.